OpenRAG128/GenAI_roadmap/README.md

 ### 9. LangChain
 ---
-> I prefer going through the LangChain documentation, which is well-written and includes example notebooks, as it updates very quickly.
+> I prefer going through the LangChain documentation, as it updates very quickly.
 Referring to most of the LangChain YouTube videos might give you outdated content after a few weeks.
+Give it a shot.

 * Official Doc - https://www.langchain.com/